kuderr/deepwiki/docs/configuration.md

 ### File Locations

-DeepWiki CLI automatically searches for configuration files in these locations:
+DeepWiki automatically searches for configuration files in these locations:

 1. `--config` flag specified file
 2. `deepwiki.yaml` in current directory